Research

 Hadron bunch compression

 A future muon collider (MC) would require extremely short, intense proton pulses to generate the initial muon beam.
 The proposed scheme uses an SNS-style linac and accumulator ring followed by a separate ring to compress the bunch to a few nanoseconds in length.
 This extreme bunch compression has not been demonstrated in a hadron accelerator.
 We’re examining whether a similar bunch compression scheme could be tested at the SNS accumulator ring.
-In addition to benefiting muon collider designs, bunch compression would provide an opportunity to study the beam dynamics in the SNS at a much higher particle density, which will amplify space charge effects, impedances, and electron cloud instabilities.
+In addition to benefiting muon collider designs, bunch compression would provide an opportunity to study the beam dynamics in the SNS at a much higher particle density, which will amplify space charge effects, impedances, and electron cloud instabilities in the transverse plane.